Daniel-16/cmp202/Notes.md

 - Primitive types hold the byte value you want to store

-Method overloading - methods with the same name but different parameters/signatures
+Method overloading - methods with the same name but different parameters/signatures Interface is a collection of abstract methods(methods with no body).
+Classes automatically inherit from the object class.
+Array is a homogenous collection of elements.